From the Archives .....

 Ken says: "What a great long distance team we had and a tremendous team spirit.
 It was an exciting time.
 It's a pleasure to see Ron Powell still performing.
 The faster I went the faster Peter went.
 I was determined one day to beat him.
 In June 1978 I laid my plans.
 I would start training for the 1979 Ewhurst 100 and my objects were to beat 20hours, to finish in the first ten, to have Peter Worth behind me, to lead Enfield to victory.
 With the assistance of Ron Purkis and Bill Pilgrim I trained hard for that race.
 Every race I competed in was a stepping stone to the 100.
 I planned to complete the first fifty miles in 9hrs 30min(1hr 54m per 10miles) leaving me 10hrs 30m(2hrs 6m per 10miles) for the second 50.

-Ken retired from long distance walking in 1980 after completing eighth consecutive London – Brighton, the quickest of which was 9.40.08 in 1979.
+Ken retired from long distance walking in 1980 after completing eight consecutive London – Brighton, the quickest of which was 9.40.08 in 1979.
 The last four were in Enfield colours.

 Ken says: "I've had a wonderful 80 years with many memorable moments from both my working and sporting life and have made many friends.
 It's a pleasure seeing all the old familiar faces that turn up for the races when I come along to help out.
 I wonder what the next forty years hold?"